FAQs

 How will people humanely dispose of sick or old chickens?

-Owners are required to seek professional services to deal with a sick or old chicken such as a veterinarian or a mobile abattoir (where available).
+Owners are required to seek professional services to deal with a sick or old chickens such as a veterinarian or a mobile abattoir (where available).
 In accordance with the Animal Health Act, 2009, S.O.
 2009, c.
 31, Section 6.1 of the Communicable Diseases Regulation (O. Reg.
 557), and Communicable Diseases – General (O. Reg.
 501/17) owners must notify authorities or a veterinarian, and veterinarians must notify the Medical Officer of Health (MOH) immediately if a bird/flock is suspected to be ill/infected.
 To alleviate contraventions of the Health Protection and Promotion Act, R.S.O.
 1990, c.
-H.7., help ensure proper biosecurity, and mitigate public health risks the slaughtering and disposal of chickens (contaminated, diseased or ill birds or flocks, or deadstock) in residential areas is suggested to be prohibited.
+H.7., help ensure proper biosecurity, and mitigate public health risks the slaughtering and disposal of chickens (contaminated, diseased or ill birds or flocks, or deadstock) in Non-Urban Residential zones is suggested to be prohibited.

 How will regulations ensure chickens are ethically raised?